-The Policy Centre for African Peoples (PCAP) exists to provide a platform for the engagement and education of African communities and the general public.
+The Policy Centre for African Peoples (PCAP) exists to provide a platform for the education and engagement of African communities and the general public.

 To fulfil this objective, PCAP carries out educational, research and social engagement projects in the areas of education and leadership.